pixelsnob/lapr/docs/project-timeline.md

 - Will we be keeping the product categories in the menu like the current site?
 - What kind of search do you want?
 Full text search?
 Do we also want to filter by maker, and maybe a couple of other fields?

+### CMS (Back-End Administration System)

+A couple of things will need to be added to the CMS.

+#### Products

+- Add/edit/delete pages
+- Should also be able to delete product categories, and assign products to those categories

+##### Users (not critical, but probably useful)

+Because I'm assuming there will be more than one user on this system...

+- Add/edit/delete pages
+- Password change/reset

 ## Dev/Design Phase